r2chippin/gowiki/README.md

 - [Gin](https://github.com/gin-gonic/gin): A web framework for Go that provides a fast and flexible way to build web applications.
 - [Gorm](https://github.com/go-gorm/gorm): A powerful ORM (Object-Relational Mapping) library for Go, which simplifies database operations.
 - MySQL: A popular open-source relational database management system.
-- [HTMX](https://htmx.org/): A JavaScript library that allows you to create web pages with dynamic and interactive features using HTML attributes.
+- [htmx](https://htmx.org/): A JavaScript library that allows you to create web pages with dynamic and interactive features using HTML attributes.

 ## Features

 - Web interface for creating and editing wiki pages.
 - Persistent storage of wiki pages in a MySQL database.
-- Real-time updates using HTMX for seamless and interactive user experience.
+- Using HTMX for AJAX requests.

 ## Installation